 - The applicant should attach the earth station coordination area diagrams if they are available.

-1. Foreign-Authorized Space Stations by WTO Members
+1. Space Stations Foreign-Authorized by WTO Members

-In accordance with the schedule of Canadian commitments to the GATS-ABT protocol, foreign space stations are permitted to provide domestic, cross-border and international service.
+In accordance with the schedule of Canadian commitments to the GATS-ABT protocol, foreign space stations are permitted to provide domestic, cross-border and international services.
 This CPC is the primary regulatory mechanism to ensure compliance with Canadian policy provisions.

 This procedure applies to all foreign satellites communicating with a Canadian earth station, even if no satellite services are provided in Canada.